ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 2. Problem is NP-Hard
 First part is easy --- show that a certifier can be found in polynomial time.
 Second part:
+1. Prove $X \in $NP
-Start with known NP-Complete problem, reduce it to current problem.
+2. Start with known NP-Complete problem, reduce it to current problem.

 ### CSAT (circuit satisfiability)
 3 types of gates - and, or, not.